hwarner/MCE647_Midterm/README.rst

 take-home midterm for MCE 647 Robot Dynamics and Control at Cleveland State University under the supervision of Dr. Hanz Richter.

-The LaTeX source code is available in the repository for reference **MCE647_Midterm.tex**.
+The original problem statement can be referenced in the repository **mce647mterm_obj**.
+A final version of the report as well as the source code has been made available:

+- **MCE647_Midterm.tex**: LaTeX source code
+- %%MCE647_report.pdf**: Final PDF build

 Instructions
 =============